weaversworkshop/grapplemod-skybound/template_docs/README.md

 ## 📈 Updating Versions / Adding Dependencies

 > Note: Configs intentionally don't work outside of release versions due to a lack of
-> ClothConfig support.
+> YACL support.
 There is a warning in-game for this.

 A lot of this project is streamlined to make version updates quicker by reducing the amount of redundant version strings.
 All mod dependencies should have their versions listed in the `gradle.properties` file, using variables